-Next we need to decide when to rebind?
+Next we need to decide when to REBIND?
 The best answer for this is when statistics have changed significantly enough to change access paths.
-When we know that data has significantly changed, it makes sense to rebind after the RUNSTATS completes.
+When we know that data has significantly changed it makes sense to REBIND after the RUNSTATS completes.
 But the trick is determining exactly when we have a "significant" change in our data.
-Without an automated method of comparing and contrasting statistics (or even better yet, access paths) coming up with an answer in a manual way can be time-consuming and error-prone - especially when we get into the thousands of programs.
-And we always have to be alert for a rogue access path - that is, when the optimizer formulates a new access path that performs worse than the previous access path.
+Without an automated method of comparing and contrasting statistics (or even better yet, access paths) coming up with an answer in a manual way can be time-consuming and error-prone - especially if we have thousands of DB2 programs to manage.

+As we REBIND, we always must be on alert for rogue access paths.
+A rogue access path is created when the optimizer formulates a new access path that performs worse than the previous access path.
 This can happen for a variety of reasons.
 Of course, number one is that the optimizer, though good, is not perfect.
-Mistakes can happen.
+So mistakes can happen.
 Other factors can cause degraded access paths, too.
 The access paths for volatile tables depend on when you run the RUNSTATS.
 Volatile tables are those that start out empty, get rows added to them during processing, and are emptied out at the end of the day.
 And, of course, if the catalog or statistics are not accurate we can get problems, too.

-So adopting the Three, err, I mean, Four R's approach implies that you will have to develop a methodology for reviewing your access paths and taking care of any "potential" problem access paths.
-This can be a difficult mountain to climb.
+So adopting the Four R's approach implies that you will have to develop a methodology for reviewing your access paths and taking care of any "potential" problem access paths.
+Indeed, the Four R's becomes the Five R's as we add a step to review the access paths after REBINDing to make sure that there are no rogue access paths:

-Indeed, the Four R's probably needs to become the Five R's because we need to review the access paths after rebinding to make sure that there are no rogue access paths.
-So, we start off with a RUNSTATS (or use RTS) to determine when to REORG.
-After reorganizing we should run RUNSTATS again, followed by a RE-BIND.
-Then, we need that fifth R - which is to "review" the access paths generated by the REBIND.
-As we mentioned, the optimizer can make mistakes.
+- 1. Start with a RUNSTATS (or use RTS) to determine when to REORG. - 2.
+Reorganize the table spaces (and indexes) - 3.
+After reorganizing, run RUNSTATS again, - 4.
+Follow that with the REBINDs. - 5.
+Then we need that fifth R which is to review the access paths generated by the REBIND.

+The review is of utmost importance because the optimizer can make mistakes.
 And, of course, so can you.
-Users don't call you when performance is better (or the same).
-But if performance gets worse, you can bet on getting a call from irate users.

-So we need to put in place best practices whereby we test bind results to compare the before and after impact of the optimizer's choices.
+But your users will not call you when performance is better (or the same).
+They only dial your numbers when performance gets worse.
+As such, proactive shops will put best practices in place to test REBIND results comparing the before and after impact of the optimizer's choices.

-THE PLAN TABLES
+The Plan Tables

 A lot of information is contained in the PLAN_TABLE.
-After the optimizer creates the access paths and populates the PLAN TABLE with data representing those access paths, we need to examine the results to determine if everything is OK.
+After the optimizer creates the access paths and populates the PLAN_TABLE with data representing those access paths, we need to examine the results to determine if everything is satisfactory.